Can An Attorney Help With Back Taxes?

 The type of bankruptcy you file for can significantly affect how your back tax issues are handled:

-• Chapter 13: In a Chapter 13 bankruptcy, tax debts are typically included in the repayment plan.
+- Chapter 13: In a Chapter 13 bankruptcy, tax debts are typically included in the repayment plan.
 This allows you to pay off your tax debts over a period of three to five years, potentially with reduced interest and penalties.
-Chapter 13 can be an effective way to manage tax debt while protecting your assets.

 Considerations Before Filing for Bankruptcy

-Bankruptcy doesn’t exclusively address back taxes.
-It affects all your debts, so consider how it will impact your other financial obligations, such as mortgages, car loans, and student loans.
+- Other Debts: Bankruptcy doesn’t exclusively address back taxes.
+It affects all your debts, so consider how it will impact your other financial obligations.

-Even if you successfully discharge some tax debt through bankruptcy, it’s crucial to ensure you stay current on your tax obligations moving forward.
-Failing to file or pay taxes in the future can lead to new tax debts that may not be dischargeable.
+- Future Tax Compliance: Even if you successfully discharge some tax debt through bankruptcy, it’s crucial to ensure you stay current on your tax obligations moving forward.

 Consequences of Not Filing Back Taxes